binqbit/uexec/README.md

-# uexec - ueli tool to execute command with text converted from speech
+# vexec - tool to execute command with text converted from speech
 This tool is useful for teams that use AI to process text information to perform necessary actions, for example gpt in the terminal.

 ## Installation